-At the Nineteenth AGM held on 1 December 2021, the poll voting in line with Rule 8.31A of the ACE Market Listing Requirements of Bursa Securities was conducted through a remote electronic voting system.
+The Twentieth AGM of the Company held on 1 December 2022, was conducted electronically in its entirety via Remote Participation and Electronic Voting facilities.
+In line with Paragraph 8.29A of the Main Market Listing Requirements of Bursa Securities, the poll voting was conducted through a remote electronic voting system.
 Similarly, the poll voting at the forthcoming AGM will also be conducted through a remote electronic voting system.
-An independent scrutineer will be appointed to validate the poll results and the decision of each resolution, including the votes for and against of each resolution, will be made known at the meeting and the outcome is announced via Bursa Link on the same meeting day.
+An independent scrutineer will be appointed to validate the poll results and the decision of each resolution, including the votes for and against of each resolution, will be made known at the meeting and the outcome is announced via Bursa Link on the AGM day.